10 Foods You Should Eat Every Week to Help You Lose Weight

 3. Cruciferous Vegetables

 Cruciferous vegetables include broccoli, cauliflower, Brussels sprouts and dark leafy greens like kale and arugula.
-Their health benefits are vast and a growing body of research links regular consumption of these vegetables to a lower risk of cancer and reduced inflammation.
-They're also low in calories and carbohydrates, making them the perfect non-starchy addition to any weight loss plan.
+Their health benefits are vast, and a growing body of research links regular consumption of these vegetables to a lower risk of cancer and reduced inflammation.
+They're also low in calories and carbohydrates, making them the perfect nonstarchy addition to any weight-loss plan.
 These vegetables are simple to include throughout the week.
-Use them as the hearty base for meal prep salads, a low-carb swap for grains or blend them into smoothies.
+Use them as the hearty base for meal-prep salads or as a low-carb swap for grains, or blend them into smoothies.

 4. Whole Grains

-Many people think they need to give up starches like pasta, bread and rice when they're trying to shed pounds.
-Thankfully this isn't the case if we're choosing whole grains most of the time.
-In addition to vitamins, minerals and phytonutrients, whole grains like whole wheat pasta, brown rice and quinoa contain fiber to keep us feeling satisfied.
-Plus, our bodies and brains prefer energy from carbohydrates, so consuming these foods alongside protein and healthy fats can reduce cravings for refined carbs and sugar, which can sometimes sabotage weight loss efforts.
+Many people may think they need to give up starches like pasta, bread and rice when they're trying to shed pounds.
+Thankfully this isn't the case, especially if we're choosing whole grains most of the time.
+In addition to vitamins, minerals and phytonutrients, whole grains like whole-wheat pasta, brown rice and quinoa contain fiber to keep us feeling satisfied.
+Plus, our bodies and brains prefer energy from carbohydrates, so consuming these foods alongside protein and healthy fats can help reduce cravings for refined carbs and sugar, which can sometimes sabotage weight-loss efforts.

-Like vegetables, fruits are a smart addition to any healthy weight loss plan.
-Apples are especially good to have on hand throughout the week because they're inexpensive, keep for weeks in the fridge and make for super portable snacks.
+Like vegetables, fruits are a smart addition to any healthy weight-loss plan.
+Apples are especially good to have on hand throughout the week because they're inexpensive, keep for weeks in the fridge and make for a super-portable snack.
 You can also get creative and work them into meals.
 Apples are delicious atop salads and toast or whirred into soups and smoothies.
 Because of their high water content and fiber (be sure to eat the skin), apples are low in calories and filling.
 Research suggests these factors play a role in helping people lose weight.